 Tuition is due at the first lesson of a new session.
 Tuition can be paid in two installments with the first installment due at the first lesson.

 The yearly administrative fee is $50.
-It covers bookkeeping, preparation of lesson plans, materials such as worksheets, photocopies, printouts of online materials, etc.
+It covers bookkeeping, materials such as worksheets, photocopies, printouts of online materials, upkeep of the studio, etc.

 New students start with a trial period of five 30-min lessons the tuition for which is $130.